Dirigentas/shipment_discount_calculator/README.md

 ## `Start the solution`

--   have PHP installed in your machine
+-   have server
--   have XAAMP installed in your machine (need to consult what is the alternatives)
+-   have PHP installed in your server / machine
--   [Click to open](http://localhost/vinted_shipment_discount/public/) to view it in your browser
+-   Click [localhost/vinted_shipment_discount/public](http://localhost/vinted_shipment_discount/public/) to view the solution in your browser

 ## 🎯 Project features/goals from task requirements